eliasjll/StrassenR/DEVLOG.md

 ### Goals for this Week:
 *   **Goal 1:** Set up the GitHub Pages site for the final tutorial.
 *   **Goal 2:** Draft the initial sections (theory, complexity) and organize the development log.
-*   **Goal 3:** Convert all GenAI logs into the final GitHub Pages tutorial, adding benchmarking results and a code walkthrough.
+*   **Goal 3:** Convert all GenAI logs into the final GitHub Pages tutorial.
-*   **Goal 4:** Refine the R package and write the final report document.
+*   **Goal 4:** Write the final report document.

 ### Weekly Summary
 *   **Progress:** I finalized the project by deploying the `pkgdown` website and writing the final report.
 I created the main tutorial vignette (`tutorial.Rmd`) by combining my previous logs and reports, and embedded the final benchmark plots directly into the page.
 After a lengthy debugging process, the website is now live and automatically updates via GitHub Actions.
 *   **Key Learning:** This week was a deep dive into CI/CD (Continuous Integration/Continuous Deployment).
 Setting up the GitHub Actions workflow was far more complex than I anticipated.
 It was a practical lesson in how build environments work, the importance of installing system dependencies (like OpenMP), and how to create platform-agnostic build configurations (`Makevars` for macOS vs. Linux).
 *   **Challenges/Blockers:** The main challenge was a multi-day battle with GitHub Actions.
 The website build failed repeatedly due to a series of cascading issues, starting with a missing OpenMP library, which then revealed a macOS-specific `Makevars` file, which then revealed a missing `devtools` dependency.
 Debugging this required methodically reading the build logs and fixing each issue one by one with the AI's help.
 It was a powerful, if frustrating, lesson in real-world deployment.

+### Key GenAI Prompt(s)
+> **Goal 1:** "I want to build a `pkgdown` site and deploy it using GitHub Actions.
+Can you give me the YAML code for a basic workflow file to do this?"

+> **Goal 2 & 3:** "I need to create the main tutorial page for my website.
+Can you take the content from my `FINAL_REPORT.md` and my `DEVLOG.md` and merge them into a single, comprehensive vignette file named `tutorial.Rmd`?"

+> **Goal 4:** "I'm trying to deploy my `pkgdown` site using GitHub Actions, but the build is failing with the error `-lomp: not found`.
+My `Makevars` file works on my local macOS machine.
+What's wrong with the Linux build environment and how do I fix the workflow?"

 ---

-## Final Week: Dec 1 - 7 | Project Wrap-up and Presentation
+## Presentation Week: Dec 1 - 7

 ### Goals for this Week:
 *   **Goal 1:** Submit Final Report.